ProyectoXMA/First_Try/Docs/Requirements/Functional and N-Functional requirements.md

 		-Obstacles:
 		As a player I want things that impede my goal including random dynamic obstacles and static obstacles that do not change.
 		-Mini-game:
 		As a player I want a secondary minigame different in style from the main game.
+This game gives a second chance to the player to continue the game.
 		-Main menu:
-		As a player I want a main screen that allows me to navigate through other screens.
+		As a player I want a main screen that allows me to navigate through other screens though buttons.
 		-Legs:
-		As a player I want there to be 3 legs.
+		As a player I want there to be 3 legs thoughout each game.
 		-Leg duration:
 		As a player I want legs not to exceed 2 minutes of duration.
 		-Pause screen:
 		As a player I want to be able to pause the game and resume it whenever I want.
 		-Loading screens:
-		As a player I want to see a nice loading screen while things are loading.
+		As a player I want to see a decorated screen screen while things are loading, including a loading bar to keep the player informed of the progress.
 		-Leaderboard:
-		As a player I want to know in which position of the race I am.
+		As a player I want to know in which position of the race I am with respect to rivals.
 		-Timer:
 		As a player I want to know how long I am taking to finish the race.
 		-Health-bar: